reymon359/how-to-live/advices/Don't look for solutions alone/index.md

+---
+name: "Don't look for solutions alone"
+Categories: ['Solutions', 'Relationships', 'Productivity', 'Networking', 'Knowledge', 'Community', 'Communication', 'Help']
+---
-# Don't find solutions alone
+# Don't look for solutions alone

 If you are looking for a solution, you will find it easier with the help of others.